Leaving Gaps Between GMAT Attempts

 In other words, the fact that you can retake your exam in 16 days should have absolutely no impact on whether you do!
 You should take the GMAT only when you feel fully prepared to hit your score goal.

 For example, maybe you were just shy of your score goal, and you can see that brushing up on Critical Reasoning concepts for the next 2-3 weeks will get you over the finish line.
-Or maybe your ESR shows that a flawed time-management strategy held back your score, and you can quickly adjust to a more effective strategy.
+Or maybe your report shows that a flawed time-management strategy held back your score, and you can quickly adjust to a more effective strategy.

 Just be sure to analyze the reasons for your underwhelming GMAT performance honestly and objectively.
 Otherwise, you could end up wasting time and money on a retake that produces the same result.